Top of page logo

 Scuba diver filming thresher shark with gopro at Monad Shoal dive site

 Thresher Sharks (aka Fox Sharks) are an elusive species of shark that are instantly recognisable from their immensely long tails which can be the same length as their entire bodies.
-With small mouths and a shy demeanour they are harmless to humans yet curious of divers and will swim up close unless spooked away by sudden movements.

 #2 Monad Shoal: Tiger Sharks